Wheels India Ltd.

 The Company has complied with the Secretarial Standards for the BoardMeetings (SS-1) and the General Meetings (SS-2) during the year 2019-20.

 Comments on Auditors' report

-The Managing Director and Chief Financial Officer have submitted a certificateintegrity of the financial statements and other mattersrequired under regulation 17(8) ofthe SEBI LODR Regulations.
+The Managing Director and Chief Financial Officer have submitted acertificate to the Board on the integrity of the financial statements and other mattersrequired under regulation 17(8) of the SEBI (LODR) Regulations.

 Extract of Annual Return